NORTH WEST MECCANO GUILD

 The quickest way to visit it is to drive to the centre of Little Lever and turn down Mytham Road, then right into Boscow Road.
 You should be able to park near the end of Boscow Road.
 It is then a short walk to the bridge past a cattery.

 You can get a 524 bus from Bolton Bus Station, Stand J, (just outside the Railway Station) to Little Lever.
 It takes about 20 minutes.
 This bus also passes Moses Gate (for the National Rail Station) and Radcliffe (for the Metrolink Station).
 It finishes its journey at Bury (for the East Lancashire Railway).
-The railway between Manchester and Bolton is being electrified.
-Services are somewhat disrupted particularly at weekends.
+The railway between Manchester, Moses Gate and Bolton has, at last, been electrified.

-You will pass a shop, just off Mytham Road which sells a small selection of sandwiches and other essentials, otherwise you can try the Jolly Carter for sustenance, which is at the Western end of the village (no food on Mondays and Tuesdays).
+You will pass a shop, just off Mytham Road which sells a small selection of sandwiches and other essentials, otherwise you can try the Jolly Carter for sustenance, which is at the Western end of the village.

 A good circular walk is described in: